IIIF/api/source/api/auth/0.9/index.md

 ## 1. Introduction

 The IIIF (pronounced "Triple-Eye-Eff") specifications are designed to support uniform and rich access to resources hosted around the world.
-Open access to content is desirable, but policy, regulations, or business models can require users to authenticate and be authorized to interact with access-controlled resources.
-The authentication process could range from a simple click-through agreement to a multi-factor scheme with a secure identity provider.
+Open access to content is desirable, but internal policies, legal regulations, business models, and other constraints can require users to authenticate and be authorized to interact with some resources.
+The authentication process could range from a simple restriction by IP address or a click-through agreement, to a multi-factor scheme with a secure identity provider.

-Content providers often offer tiers of access beyond a simple all-or-nothing distinction.
-These tiers could provide versions of a resource that differ based on resolution, watermarking, or compression.
-Each version must have a distinct URI to prevent web caches from providing the wrong version.
+Content providers that need to restrict access to their resources may offer tiered access to alternative versions that go beyond a simple all-or-nothing proposition.
+These alternative versions could be degraded based on resolution, watermarking, or compression, for example, but are often better than no access at all.

-Providing interoperable content through client applications running in a web browser poses many challenges:
+Providing interoperable access to restricted content through client applications running in a web browser poses many challenges:

 * A single IIIF Presentation API manifest can reference content resources at multiple institutions and hence from multiple domains.
+* Each version of a resource must have a distinct URI to prevent web caches from providing the wrong version.
 * Institutions have different existing access control systems.
 * Most IIIF viewers are client-side JavaScript applications, and may be served from a domain that is different from, and thus untrusted by, the image services that it is required to load.
 * Similarly, the domain of the authentication services may be different from that of a viewer or the IIIF-based content.
 Therefore, the authorizing server must not require any prior knowledge of the domain hosting the viewer.